 Ease of use: GarageBand's elegant layout and lack of too many control options makes it an ideal place for those new to working in a digital environment.
 Instruments have reassuring graphical representations, and the menus are arranged in a way that you never feel overwhelmed.

-It does lack some useful editing capabilities such as cross-fades, and podcasters are unhappy with the recent reduction in features, but there's plenty here to help you create great sounding songs.
-It can even teach you a new instrument with its built-in, interactive lessons.
+It does lack some useful editing capabilities such as cross-fades, and podcasters are unhappy with the reduction in features that have marked the past few years, but there's plenty here to help you create great-sounding songs.

 Supported formats: AIFF, CAF, WAV, AAC (except protected AAC files), Apple Lossless, MIDI and MP3.
 64-bit.